 All is because of that one unfit manager!

-So in the weirdest way… I am Thankful to him!
+So in the weirdest way, I am thankful to him.

-Leaving my unfit boss, shook me to use my right mind more often!
 Knowing what I know now, I would have left in less than a month with less pain and more peace.

 Result of using my right brain: